samodom/TestableUIKit/Docs/UIViewControllerSpies.md

 > `UIViewAnimations` is a type alias animation closures.
 >
-> `UIViewAnimationCompletion` is a type alias for animation completion handlers.
+> `UIViewAnimationsCompletion` is a type alias for animation completion handlers.

 **Indirect spies:**